 Demand Response Programs

-Some utilities offer programs where businesses can reduce power use during peak times in exchange for lower capacity charges.
-Companies that adjust energy use strategically can lower their costs.
+Some utilities offer programs that allow businesses to reduce their power use during peak times in exchange for lower capacity charges.
+Companies that strategically adjust their energy use can lower their costs.

 Implications of Capacity Charges for Businesses

-Capacity charges can have a major financial impact on businesses, particularly those with high energy needs.
+Capacity charges can have a significant financial impact on businesses, particularly those with high energy needs.

 Higher Operational Costs

-Businesses that use a lot of electricity during peak hours face higher capacity charges.
+Businesses that consume a significant amount of electricity during peak hours incur higher capacity charges.
 These costs can add up, affecting overall profitability.

 Budgeting Challenges